-The Audit, Risk Management, and Compliance Committee performs the following functions:
+The Audit, Risk Management, and Compliance Committee have the following duties and functions:

-- Supervision over the Internal Audit Department, Risk Management Office, and Compliance Management Office to ensure effective and efficient performance of their functions; - Assess reports from the three units to ensure timely and effective actions on issues that may arise from operations; - Ensures the implementation of the annual review of the effectiveness of the Bank's internal controls, risk management, and compliance measures; - Establish and maintain a system whereby officers and staff may, in confidence, raise concerns about possible improprieties or malpractices in all areas of the Bank's operations.
-It shall ensure that arrangements are in place; - Implement independent investigation, appropriate follow-up action, and subsequent resolution of complaints; - Assess the organizational structure and staffing of the Internal Audit, Risk Management Office and Compliance Department, subject to the Bank's guidelines.
+- Provide functional supervision over the Internal Audit Department, Risk Management Office, and Compliance Management Office to ensure effective and efficient performance of their functions; - Assess the reports of the three units to undertake timely and effective actions on issues identified; - Ensure that review of the effectiveness of the Bank's internal controls, risk management, and compliance activities are connected at least annually; - Establish and maintain a system whereby officers and staff may, in confidence, raise concerns about possible improprieties or malpractices in all areas of the Bank's operations of persons or groups that have the power to take corrective action.
+It shall ensure that arrangements are in place for the independent investigation, appropriate follow-up action, and subsequent resolution of complaints; - Assess the organizational structure and staffing of the Internal Audit, Risk Management Office and Compliance Department, subject to the Bank's standard guidelines, for the effective performance of their

 Name of Directors Role No. of Meetings Attended % of Attendance Emerson DC.
 Sta.
-Ana Chairman, Independent Director 4 100% Bienvenido F. Manzares, Jr. Chairman, Independent Director 1 100% Maximino A. Salang, Jr. Member, Non-executive Director 5 100% Lung Fai Chan Member, Non-executive Director 5 100% Total Number of Meetings 5
+Ana Chairman, Independent Director 4 100% Bienvenido F. Manzares, Jr. Chairman, Independent Director 1 100% Maximino A. Salang, Jr. Member, Non-executive Director 5 100% Lung Fai Chan Member, Non-executive Director 5 100% Total Nun nber of Meetings 5

-\ held the chairmanship starting May 2022.
+^{} held the chairmanship starting May 2022.

-Executive Committee (EXECOM)
+EXECUTIVE COMMITTEE (EXECOM)

-The Executive Committee assists the Bank's Board of Directors in fulfilling its oversight responsibilities, specifically in:
+The Board-level Executive Committee has the primary purpose of assisting the Bank's Board of Directors in fulfilling its oversight responsibilities specifically:

-Serving as the core of the strategic planning committee when planning is undertaken.
+• To serve as the core of the strategic planning committee when planning is undertaken.
 It is responsible for setting up the budget for the Bank and approves any proposed suggestions or amendments for the budget;